Mr Charles Heather

 Well, now that chore is over, his garden must have care.

-The fruit trees and the flowers must all receive their share Of loving,
+The fruit trees and the flowers must all receive their share Of

 careful pruning, and of watering, each day,